 While thousands of meridians run through our bodies, our 7 main chakras primarily condition our experience of ourselves and our world.
 They are energy centers where our two side channels knot around our central channel.
 The goal of yoga and internal martial arts is to open the knots so our energy eventually only flows in the central channel.
 When this happens, we are pure wisdom and bliss - all of our misconceptions stop.

 The central channel is unity and wholeness: no division between "me" and all else.
 It is pure love and bliss, no misconceptions, no mistakes, no negative thoughts or actions.
 The side channels are separation: the misconception of "I am separate from all else" and negative emotions and thoughts.
-Wrongly perceived objects create negative actions and thoughts and perpetuate negative cycles (I react with anger, so I increase anger energy, and then see more things to be angry at, then react with anger, etc., etc.)
+Wrongly perceived objects create negative actions and thoughts and perpetuate negative cycles (I react with anger, so I increase anger energy, and then see more things to be angry at, then react with anger, completing the ongoing cycle).

 Master Won Hyo taught that everyone has an original mind (self).
 Some are able to find it but most don’t.
 Most of us are not conscious of the false self (mind) that gets in the way of seeing our true self (nature).